DrDeke/dte_plan_analyzer/RATES.md

 Per the MPSC order in rate case U-20836, DTE has until May 31, 2023 to start offering the D1.11 plan to customers.

-Additionally, there is probably going to be a campaign to get residential customers who are on the D1 plan to switch to D1.11.
-From the sound of it, DTE will probably start promoting the new D1.11 plan on bills / bill inserts / etc, and may even set a deadline after which they will automatically move customers from D1 to D1.11 unless the customer opts out.
+Additionally, DTE is going to move all existing D1 customers (except those who opt out of radio-read metering at additional expense) to the new D1.11 plan sometime in early to mid 2023.

 ### Seasons and Hours